cortexlabs/cortex/README.md

 <br>

-Cortex deploys your machine learning models to your cloud infrastructure.
-You define deployments with simple declarative configuration and Cortex deploys your models as JSON APIs on your AWS account.
+Cortex is a machine learning model deployment platform that runs in your AWS account.
+You define deployments with simple declarative configuration and Cortex deploys your models as JSON APIs.
 It also handles autoscaling, rolling updates, log streaming, inference on CPUs or GPUs, and more.

-Cortex is actively maintained by Cortex Labs.
-We're a venture-backed team of infrastructure engineers and [we're hiring](https://angel.co/cortex-labs-inc/jobs).
+Cortex is actively maintained by a venture-backed team of infrastructure engineers and [we're hiring](https://angel.co/cortex-labs-inc/jobs).

 <br>